Choosing An Attorney in Springfield, Illinois and Central Illinois

 - FIFTH: Remember, because Illinois does not recognize legal specialties, the fact that a lawyer may be listed as concentrating his or her practice in personal injury or wrongful death claims may be of little, or no, significance.
 You should be knowledgeable and comfortable with the personality, background, experience and office policies of the lawyer and firm before selecting a lawyer to handle your claim.

-For a free no obligation consultation about your injury or wrongful death claim, please call Wolter, Beeman, Lynch & Londrigan, LLP at 217-753-4220.
-When we meet you will be meeting with one of us and one of us will be the principal attorney who is working on your file, not someone you never heard of!
+For a free no obligation consultation about your injury or wrongful death claim, please call Wolter, Beeman, Lynch & Londrigan, LLP at 217-753-4220 or click the Free Consultation form at the bottom of the page.
+You will be meet with one of our personal injury lawyers, who will also be the principal attorney who will work on your case.